Aliases for CRYBB3 Gene

 GeneCards Summary for CRYBB3 Gene

 CRYBB3 (Crystallin Beta B3) is a Protein Coding gene.
-Diseases associated with CRYBB3 include Cataract 22 and Cataract 24, Anterior Polar.
-GO annotations related to this gene include structural constituent of eye lens.
+Diseases associated with CRYBB3 include Cataract 22, Multiple Types and Cataract 24.
+Gene Ontology (GO) annotations related to this gene include structural constituent of eye lens.
 An important paralog of this gene is CRYBB2.

 UniProtKB/Swiss-Prot for CRYBB3 Gene